SharvitDabir/HelicopterControl21/README.md

 - Implementation of Helicopter dynamics, control and simulation with wind and Kalman Filter.

 # OCRL_FINAL_REPORT.pdf
-- Final project report on Helicopter Optimal Control under wind, submitted for 16-745: _"Optimal Control and Reinforcement Learning, Fall 2020"_.
+- Final project report on Helicopter Optimal Control under wind, submitted for 16-745: _"Optimal Control and Reinforcement Learning, Spring 2021"_.

 # Illustration: